-Metro Detroiters turn out to honor those who fought for freedom
+Metro Detroiters honor those who fought for freedom

 The Memorial Day parade Monday in Sterling Heights was bittersweet for Grand Marshal Joseph Organek Jr.